-New method helps link genomic variation to protein productionNovember 6th, 2012 in Genetics
+New method helps link genomic variation to protein productionNovember 6, 2012 in Medicine & Health / Genetics

 Scientists have adopted a novel laboratory approach for determining the effect of genetic variation on the efficiency of the biological process that translates a gene's DNA sequence into a protein, such as hemoglobin, according to a presentation, Nov.
 6, at the American Society of Human Genetics 2012 meeting in San Francisco.

 "How exactly these slight changes in the DNA affect the biology of the human body is not known in most cases," said Constantin Polychronakos, M.D., professor of pediatrics, experimental medicine and human genetics at McGill University, Montreal, Canada.